-- (a) The Company acquired the remaining noncontrolling interest in Steel Excel during the first quarter of 2017.
-See Note 11 "Capital and Accumulated Other Comprehensive Loss" for additional information. - (b) WFHC owns 100% of WebBank and 100% of WebFinancial Holding LLC ("WFH LLC") (formerly CoSine Communications, Inc. ("CoSine")), which operates through its subsidiary API Group plc ("API").
+(a) The Company acquired the remaining noncontrolling interest in Steel Excel during the first quarter of 2017.
+See Note 11 - "Capital and Accumulated Other Comprehensive Income (Loss)" for additional information.

+(b) WFHC owns 100% of WebBank and 100% of WebFinancial Holding LLC ("WFH LLC") (formerly CoSine Communications, Inc. ("CoSine")), which operates through its subsidiary API Group plc ("API").

-On June 26, 2017, SPLP and Handy Acquisition Co., a Delaware corporation and a wholly-owned subsidiary of SPLP ("Merger Sub") entered into an Agreement and Plan of Merger ("Merger Agreement") with HNH, pursuant to which, among other things, SPLP and Merger Sub will make a tender offer ("Offer") to purchase any and all of the outstanding shares of common
+On June 26, 2017, SPLP and Handy Acquisition Co., a Delaware corporation and a wholly-owned subsidiary of SPLP ("Merger Sub") entered into an Agreement and Plan of Merger ("Merger Agreement") with HNH, pursuant to which, among other things, SPLP and Merger Sub made a tender offer ("Offer") to purchase any and all of the outstanding shares of common stock of HNH not already owned by SPLP or any entity that is an affiliate of SPLP.
+The Offer was successfully completed on October 12, 2017, and the Company now owns 100% of HNH.
+For additional information on the results of the Offer, see Note 21 - "Subsequent Events."